Fujifilm X-H1 vs Canon 550D

 - More heavily discounted: Has been around for much longer (launched in February 2010).

-If the number of relative strengths (bullet points above) is taken as a guide, the X-H1 is the clear winner of the match-up (19 : 7 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X-H1 is the clear winner of the match-up (23 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the X-H1 or the 550D handle or perform in practice.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the X-H1 or the 550D perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.

 Expert reviews: Fujifilm X-H1 vs Canon 550D